Kevin Jonas: 2013–2018: Jonas Brothers split

-Jonas appeared in an E! reality series alongside his wife, Danielle, and his brothers, which premiered on August 19, 2012.
+Kevin appeared in an E! reality series alongside his wife, Danielle, and his brothers, which premiered on August 19, 2012.
 Produced by Ryan Seacrest, Married to Jonas documented the young couple's domestic life as well as the brothers' recording efforts as they prepared to release their fifth studio album.
 The final episode of the second season aired on May 26, 2013.
 On October 29, 2013, The Jonas Brothers officially announced that the band was breaking up because of creative differences.

 After parting ways with the Jonas Brothers in 2013, he founded the real estate development, construction company called JonasWerner, and is the co-CEO of The Blu Market company, which deals with communications and plans for social media influencers.
 Jonas was part of the seventh season of Celebrity Apprentice taping in spring 2014, which was filmed throughout New York City.
 He was fired in the second episode when his team lost the competition, during which time he'd been acting as the team leader.
 Kevin also made a cameo in a 2014 episode of The Real Housewives of New Jersey, working in his new role as contractor, leading the construction on Housewife Kathy Wakile's home.

-In 2015, he created a food app Yood.
+In 2015, he created the food app Yood.
 As of 2016, he is also in partnership with the video-sharing app We Heart It.
-While the band was on hiatus, Nick was on his solo music and acting career, while Joe started the band DNCE in 2015 with Jonas Brothers drummer Jack Lawless, Semi Precious Weapons bassist Cole Whittle, and guitarist JinJoo Lee.